 One of his proudest moments as director is presenting the student bursary awards.
 These bursaries go to stand-out summer students nominated by the parks and the public.

 “Each year, we have a big ceremony with a luncheon.
 Their superintendents come in full uniform.
-We’re able to provide $500 per student, thanks to donations by partners such as Coleman.
+We’re able to provide $500 per student, thanks to donations from our partners.

 “In November, we gave out bursary awards to 40 students who worked in the organization this past summer.
 We get to talk to them and hear what job they did and why they were nominated.
 Those are special days for me.”

 Many summer students he’s met over the years have found a career in Ontario Parks.

 “It’s really rewarding to see them accomplish things, and move through their careers.
 People I’ve known as students are now my colleagues.”

 Send in your job application.
 You’ll have the summer of your life.

 And who knows?
 Someday, like Bruce, you might end up in the director’s chair.